BCI-NE/PES/README.md

     └── tests   : Unit tests.

 # Disclaimer

 This provided source code and platform was created at the University of Essex as part of UK MOD sponsored research.
 It is released for informational purposes only.
 The contents and products of this source code should not be interpreted as representing the views of the UK MOD, nor should it be assumed that they reflect any current or future UK MOD policy.

+# Acknowledgement

+This research was supported by the Defence Science and Technoogy Laboratory (Dstl) on behalf of the UK Ministry of Defence (MOD) via funding from US/UK DoD Bilateral Academic Research Initiative (BARI).